rcolistete/MicroPython_MLX90615_driver/README.md

 ### Driver Functions

-All the functions can return error messagens using exceptions, so it is recommended to call them inside Python/MicroPython [try/except](https://docs.python.org/3/tutorial/errors.html).
+All the functions can return error messagens using exceptions, so it is recommended to call them inside Micro(Python) [try/except](https://docs.python.org/3/tutorial/errors.html).

-When the function has 'pec_check' (packet error code check) option, it is enabled by default and it checks the reading with a CRC-8, with error message for reading error.
+When the function has 'pec_check' (packet error code check) argument option, it is enabled by default and it checks the reading with a CRC-8, with error message for reading error.

 | Function | Description |
 | -------- | ----------- |